mbarealbo/progdealer/README-ROLES.md

 #### Profile Not Created
 1. Check if trigger function exists
+2. Verify role column has default value 'user'
+3. Check if NOT NULL constraint is properly set
-2. Verify auth.users table has the user
+4. Verify auth.users table has the user
-3. Manually create profile if needed
+5. Manually create profile if needed
-4. Check database logs for errors
+6. Check database logs for errors

 #### Role Changes Not Reflected
 1. User needs to log out and back in